MarcusGrass/MarcusGrass.github.io/pages/projects/RustLinuxKernelModule.md

 Lastly, there was a tradeoff where some functions were arbitrarily marked as safe, even though they are unsafe under same conditions.
 Whether that tradeoff is justified is up to the programmer.

+### Shortcomings

+There are a few things that should be fixed up to make this module properly safe.

+1. Make sure that the `*file` can be turned into an immutable reference, or better yet, create a `Rust`-abstraction for it.
+It itself contains locks, and data that is safe to mutate behind those locks.
+For it to safely be an immutable reference, that data must not be changed while holding the immutable reference, with or without the lock, since the data isn't modeled to be guarded, from `Rust`'s point of vue that immutable data changed when we promised not to.
+That can't happen from `Rust`-code because of the immutable reference, but if `C`-code changes it that's UB.
+2. Make the module-api sound by implementing or using `PinInit` in such a way that an `static UnsafeCell<Option<..>>` can be used instead of a `static mut MaybeUninit`, there should be no performance hit if using `unwrap_unchecked` on the option anyway, it's just better.